floweredscarf/su25/labs/lab12/index.md

 ![exampleTree](img/23tree-1.svg){: style="max-height: 200px;" }

 If we were to insert 8 into the tree, we first traverse down the tree until we find the proper leaf node to insert it into: the 7 node.
+This node only has one element in it, so we can still fit another.
 Since 8 is larger than 7, we insert it to the right of the 7.

 ![insert11](img/23tree-2.svg){: style="max-height: 200px;" }

 #### Push-Up Insertion

-However, what if the leaf node we choose to insert into already has 2 keys?
-Even though we'd like to put the new item there, it won't fit because nodes can have no more than 2 keys.
+However, what if the leaf node we choose to insert into already has 2 elements?
+Even though we'd like to put the new item there, it won't fit because nodes can have no more than 2 elements.
 What should we do?

 Consider the following 2-3 tree:

 ![insert-small](img/23tree-small.svg){: style="max-height: 200px;" }

 Let's try to insert 4.
-We see that it needs to go into the leaf node to the left with keys [1, 3].
-We start by *temporarily* violating the 3-key limitation, and "overstuffing" this node so that it has keys [1, 3, 4].
+We see that it needs to go into the leaf node to the left with elements [1, 3].
+We start by *temporarily* violating the 3-element limitation, and "overstuffing" this node so that it has elements [1, 3, 4].

 ![insert-small](img/23tree-small-2.svg){: style="max-height: 200px;" }

-We need to "split" this node with 3 keys, so that all nodes continue to have 1 or 2 keys.
+We need to "split" this node with 3 elements, so that all nodes continue to have 1 or 2 elements.
 One way to do that could be to create a subtree, by moving the middle node "up", and splitting the remaining nodes.

 ![insert-small](img/23tree-small-bad.svg){: style="max-height: 250px;" }